Build-Your-Dream-Python-Project/project1/README.md

 # project1
-this is the space fr the 1st project :)
+this is the space for the 1st project :)